yoonghm/Examples/ATWINC1500/README.md

 |    17   | `SPI_TXD`  | SPI MISO (Master In, Slave Out)                                     |
 |    18   | `SPI_CLK`  | SPI Clock                                                           |

-When the SPI is not selected (`SPI_SSN` is high), the SPI will not interfere with data transfers between master (host) and other SPI slave device in the same SPI bus.
+When the SPI is not selected (`SPI_SSN` is high), the SPI will not interfere with data transfers between master (host) and other SPI slave devices in the same SPI bus.

+`SPI_SSN`, `SPI_MOSI`, `SPI_MISO` and `SPI_SCK` pins have internal programmable pull-up resistors.
+The resistors should be programmed to be disabled.
+Otherwise, if any of the SPI pins are driven to a low level while ATWINC15x0-MR210xB is in the low power sleep stage, current will flow from the VDDIO supply through the pull-up resistors, hence increse current consumption during low power sleep mode.

 ATWINC15x0-MR210xB supports four standard SPI modes determined by Clock Priority (CPOL) and Clock Phase (CPHA) settings.

-## UART Interface
+### UART Interface

-ATWINC15x0-MR210xB support Universal Asynchronous Receiver/Transmitter (UART) interface.
+ATWINC15x0-MR210xB supports Universal Asynchronous Receiver/Transmitter (UART) interface as DTE.
 This interface should be used for **debug purpose** only.

 | Pin No. | Name       | Description                                                         |
 |:-------:|:----------:|:--------------------------------------------------------------------|
 |    14   | `UART_TXD` | UART Transmit.
 Output from ATWINC15x0-MR210xB                       |
 |    19   | `UART_RXD` | UART Receive.
 Input to ATWINC15x0-MR210xB                           |

+The default UART configuration is:

+- Baud rate: 115200
+- Data: 8 bit
+- Parity: None
+- Stop bit: 1 bit
+- Flow control: None

-## I2C Interface (In Development)
+### I2C Interface (In Development)

 ATWINC15x0-MR210xB provides I2C interfacw which is still under development as in March 2018.